asteyven/SET08103-base/units/unit04/unit04b.md

 # Unit 4b: Kanban

-In this lecture we will examine Kanban.
+In this Unit we will examine Kanban.
 Kanban is more than just a board on the wall, although that is a good starting point.
 We will examine the origins of Kanban in lean manufacturing, and then move onto how Kanban is used in software development.

 ## Behavioural Objectives